ram-ev/ram-homepage-clean/content/english/funding/awards.md

 ## Submit your final thesis (BA and MA thesis)

-The following documents are required for submission as **one PDF** file:
+The following documents are required for submission as **one ZIP** file:

 1. [Complete form](/files/RAM_form_submission.pdf)
 2. Anonymized thesis
 3. Expert opinion of the supervisor (if available)

+Please save your submission as **one ZIP** file and name it as follows: `Award_Name_LEVEL_EUERNAME.zip`.
+So if you apply for the Franz-Urban-Pappi-Prize with your master thesis, the name would look like this: `Franz-Urban-Pappi_Master_Mustermann-Max.zip`.

 And then submit it via the link below -- we wish you the best of luck!